Kostyantyn Gryshchenko: Professional activity

 During a TV duel with Dmitry Rogozin (then Russian Ambassador to NATO) Kostyantyn Gryshchenko stated that in Russia unacceptable ideology for developing normal Ukrainian-Russian relations is being imposed on society.
 He insisted that contentious issues need to be discussed in order to be resolved and thereafter agreements have to be consistently implemented, rather than aggravating them thus creating basis for future conflicts.
 As to the prospect of Ukraine's accession to NATO he replied that there is no realistic chance of it happening in foreseeable future, but, in any case, the direction of foreign policy of Ukraine will be decided only by the Ukrainian people and not by Moscow, Washington or Brussels.

-After the presidential election in 2010 KostyantynGryshchenko was appointed Minister of Foreign Affairs for the second time.
+After the presidential election in 2010 Kostyantyn Gryshchenko was appointed Minister of Foreign Affairs for the second time.

-In spring 2010 the newly appointed foreign minister embarked on a challenging mission to calm increasingly tense relations between Kyiv and Moscow.
+In spring 2010, the newly appointed foreign minister embarked on a challenging mission to calm increasingly tense relations between Kyiv and Moscow.
 He pursued pragmatic policy course focusing on areas where cooperation would yield better results for both parties than conflict.
 With this approach Ukrainian exports to Russia almost doubled, a long-delayed demarcation of the land border between the two countries was implemented.
 By mitigating tensions between the two neighbors the Foreign Ministry eased administrative and police pressure on millions of Ukrainians in Russia.
 The détente in relations with Russia made it possible to persuade cautious Europeans to move forward with an ambitious Association Agreement with Ukraine.

 The lifting of travel barriers for Ukrainian citizens was another priority.
 Under Kostyantyn Gryshchenko's guidance Ukrainian diplomats managed to negotiate visa free travel regimes with Israel, Turkey, Brazil, Argentina.

 Kostyantyn Gryshchenko articulated Ukraine's foreign policy at the time as follows:

 "Ukraine’s European policy has to be the priority, but has to be pragmatic.
 We need to understand that Ukraine undoubtedly has a European vocation, but in the current international reality Ukraine –in order to reach this goal –will have to steer its way forward quite differently from the new EU member states.
 It will be a path of internal transformation consistent with the European norms, in strategic partnership with the European Union and Russia, but also through development of cooperation with the regions of the world where we see dynamic economic development,a proactive desire to cooperate with Ukraine and respect for our national aspirations".